yeehaa123/epilicious-service/README.md

 ## Epilicious Service

-This service provides your with the best hamburger recipes from Epicurious.
+This service provides your with the best new recipes from Epicurious.

 ### Epilicious Gem